I love colors, books, stories, worlds, wings, pixie dust and you.

 The thing is, “formands” and nuns themselves aren’t entirely robbed off of the opportunity to see the beauty of creation.
-Aside from missionary nuns being sent to different places for religious missions, some nuns are actually living in convents built in tourist destinations.
+Aside from missionary nuns being sent to different places for religious missions, some nuns are actually living in convents built in places where tourists flock.

 Sisters Convent or The Convent of the Most Blessed Sacrament is the noticeably pink infrastructure near the famous 50’s diner along Brent Road, Baguio City.
 The convent has contemplative nuns who wear pink habits.
 The cool weather, pine trees, and scenic views which tourists visit Baguio for made the congregation extra-serene and conducive for contemplation, and perhaps, for religious formation as well.